 Fatigue is when you feel super tired and weak despite getting a good night’s sleep.
 Adults often experience fatigue after long hours or some laborious chores.
-While insomnia could be one reason, fatigue is sometimes also brought upon by lack of physical activity or underlying nutritional deficiency, like low iron or blood sugar.
+While insomnia could be one reason, fatigue is sometimes also brought upon by a lack of physical activity or underlying nutritional deficiency, like low iron or blood sugar.

 Suppose you’ve been restless for about two weeks consistently, even after a healthy diet and hydration.
 In that case, it’s time to go for a body check-up to determine the real reason behind fatigue.

-- Digestive distress
+5. Digestive distress

 You might not even feel hungry because of constant bowel issues.
 Lactose intolerance, stress, depression, anxiety, acidity, cancer, iron deficiency, hormonal imbalance, and IBD are some reasons you might have digestive distress.

 Constipation should be taken seriously if you’re experiencing it for more than a week.
 Diarrhea can also result in low blood sugar, leaving you drained of energy.
 You could try some home herbal remedies to stop or pass stool.

 Pain is also a significant symptom of chronic conditions, and sadly, it’s often ignored.
 Many people don’t take pain seriously, even though it could signal a dangerous disease inside.
 Chest pain is related to cancerous tumors.
 Abdominal pain indicates some gut health problems.

 Many people at risk of heart attack feel a sharp pain in the arms, wrists, neck, jaw, collarbone, and chest.
 If you experience long-term pain for several days and weeks, you must get it checked by a health professional.

 All the symptoms mentioned above of chronic conditions are alarming indicators of problems in your body and should never be taken lightly.
-Most importantly, their duration should be noted to determine when it’s necessary to visit the doctor.
+Most importantly, their duration should be noted to determine when to visit the doctor.